-Tires Sold (Passenger Tire Equivalent):
+Tires Sold (Passenger Tire Equivalent): 1,347,000 (1,336,000 in 2015)

-Tire Collections in 2015
+Tire Collections in 2016

 Every scrap tire collected by any tire retail location throughout New Brunswick must be collected and sent to the TRACC recycling plant in Minto.
 Recycle NB carefully monitors the collection rates to ensure a level playing field for all tire retailers across the province.